juankuntz/ParEM/README.md

 This repository contains code illustrating the application of the algorithms in [Kuntz et al. (2022)](https://juankuntz.github.io/publication/parem/) and reproducing the results in the paper.
-In particular, for the toy hierarchical model (Section 2.1), Bayesian neural network (Section 4.1), and the Bayesian logistic regression (Appendix F.4) examples, we use [JAX](https://github.com/google/jax) and the source code is in the `jax` folder.
+For the toy hierarchical model (Section 2.1), Bayesian neural network (Section 4.1), and the Bayesian logistic regression (Appendix F.4) examples, we use [JAX](https://github.com/google/jax) and the source code is in the `jax` folder.
 For the generator network example (Section 4.2), we use [PyTorch](https://pytorch.org/) and the source code is in the `torch` folder.
 You can run these either on [Google Colab](https://colab.research.google.com/) or locally on your machine.